 Corporate Profile and Background

-With 13.7 million consumer units served by four distributors – Coelba (BA), Celpe (PE), Cosern (RN) and Elektro (SP/MS) – Neoenergia is responsible for supplying electric power to 34 million people, some 20% of the Brazilian population.
-Controlled by the Spanish Group Iberdrola, Neoenergia is an integrated energy company operating in the segments of Generation, Transmission, Distribution and Trading, with businesses in 16 Brazilian states, and a strong presence in the Northeast, one of the fastest growing regions in the country in terms of GDP and population.
-In the Generation segment, between assets in operation or under construction, the group has an installed capacity of 4,541 megawatts (MW).
-It is recognized as the most transparent company in Brazil according to the 2018 ranking of the NGO Transparency International.
+With 13.9 million consumer units served by four distributors – Coelba (BA), Celpe (PE), Cosern (RN) and Elektro (SP/MS) – Neoenergia is responsible for supplying electric power to 34 million people, some 20% of the Brazilian population.
+Controlled by the Spanish Group Iberdrola, Neoenergia is an integrated energy company operating in the segments of Generation, Transmission, Distribution and Trading, with businesses in 18 Brazilian states, and a strong presence in the Northeast, one of the fastest growing regions in the country in terms of GDP and population.
+In the Generation segment, between assets in operation or under construction, the group has an installed capacity of 4.6 gigawatts (GW).
+It is recognized as the most transparent company in Brazil’s electrical sector according to the 2018 ranking of the NGO Transparency International.

-Our concession area extends to almost 835 thousand square kilometers and covers about 1,000 municipalities.
-The distributors, Coelba, Celpe, Cosern and Elektro – comprised in the category Redes – Networks, participated with 92% of total Gross Revenue in the results of the 2Q18.
+Our concession area extends to approximately 840 thousand square kilometers and covers about 1,000 municipalities.
+The distributors, Coelba, Celpe, Cosern and Elektro – comprised in the category Redes – Networks, participated with 93.23% of total Gross Revenue in the first quarter of 2019.

 Our generation platform is based on a clean-source matrix, with a significant share of renewable resources, and enjoys long-term concessions as well as long-term trading agreements in the regulated market (CCEAR).
 We believe that the matrix diversity together with our presence in both the distribution and the trading segments allow us consistency in producing results and mitigating risks.